Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 - The notations for the same group must match exactly.
 Lowercase and uppercase letters are distinguished.
 - If a person belongs to no group, the cell must be blank.
 In such a case, no symbols, letters, or numbers must be entered in the cell.
 - The "Group_Type1" column represents a pattern in which each person belongs to a single group.
-- The "Group_Type2" column represents a pattern in which some persons belong to a group and the others do not belong to the group.
+- The "Group_Type2" column represents a pattern in which some persons belong to a group and the others do not belong to any group.
 - The "Group_Type3" column represents a pattern in which some persons belong to multiple groups.
 Each notation for multiple groups must be connected by semicolons in cells.
 Spaces must not be placed before or after semicolons.

 ## "Macros" file